 Some Notable Movies From 1981

 We’re slowly getting into big blockbuster territory in 1981.
-We’ve now had huge hits already such as Jaw, Star Wars, and the Empire Strikes Back.
+We’ve now had enormous hits already, such as Jaw, Star Wars, and the Empire Strikes Back.
 Here are a couple of very significant movies from that year.

 Indiana Jones and the Raiders of the Lost Ark